Structured Packing in LLM Training Improves Long Context Utilization: Experiments

+We consider two popular baselines used in LLM training pipelines.
+The first one is Example Packing \citep{brown2020language}, used in the training of GPT-3 models.
+It constructs training samples by randomly sampling documents from the dataset and separating them with BOS/EOS tokens.
+The second one, which we call Within-Domain Example Packing takes random documents from the same meta-class (for example, Wikipedia, C source code) and concatenates them to create a training sample \citep{groeneveld2024olmo,zhao2024analysing}.
+We compare \method{} against both baselines.
+As we note no clear benefit of Within-Domain Example Packing over Example Packing in fine-tuning case (see Table \apdx{tab:bigresultsrandbasreposplice}{21} in Appendix \apdx{sec:detailed_results}{B.3} ) in the main body of the paper we compare only against a more established Example Packing.
+We visualize the differences between baselines in Figure \ref{fig:standard_vs_splice}.

-\subsection{Experimental setup}
+\subsection{Experimental Setup}

-For $3$B experiments, we continue training on a 50/50 mixture of RedPajama, prepared in the standard way, and C prepared using \methodvariant{\bmtf{}}.
-For $7$B and $13$B ones, we continue the training on a 50/25/25 mixture of RedPajama (50) prepared in the standard way, StackExchange (25) and C (25) prepared using \methodvariant{\bmtf{}}.
-StackExchange is part of RedPajama \cite{together2023redpajama}, and C data come from StarCoder \citep{li2023starcoder}.
-Including the standard RedPajama aims to prevent the model from overfitting to artificially created long documents.
-We refer to Appendix \ref{sec:appendix_architecture} for a detailed description of the model architectures.
+For $3$B model experiments, we fine-tune on a 50/50 mixture of RedPajama, prepared in the standard way, and C prepared using \methodvariant{\bmtf{}}.
+For $7$B and $13$B ones, we fine-tune on a 50/25/25 mixture of RedPajama (50) prepared in the standard way, StackExchange (25) and C (25) prepared using \methodvariant{\bmtf{}}.
+StackExchange is part of RedPajama \citep{together2023redpajama}, and C data come from StarCoder \citep{li2023starcoder}.
+Including the standard RedPajama aims to prevent the model from overfitting to artificially created documents {and is inspired by \citep{ouyang2022training,roziere2023code}}. {We analyze the impact of data mixture in Section \ref{sec:exps_medium_scale}}.

-We train with $32$K context length.
-We use a batch size of $256$K tokens per step and the learning rate of $\expnumber{1.5}{-5}$ with linear warmup and cosine decay, following \citep{openlm2023openllama}.
-For $13$B model we use batch of $512$K tokens per step.
+We fine-tune with $32$K context length.
+We employ the Focused Transformer (FoT) \citep{tworkowski2023focused} and CodeLlama (CL) context extension methods \citep{roziere2023code}.
+We use a batch size of $256$K ($512$K, resp.) tokens per step for $3$B and $7$B ($13$B, resp.) models.
+We set the learning rate of $\expnumber{1.5}{-5}$ with linear warmup and cosine decay, following \citep{openlm2023openllama}.
+In the next section, we test \textbf{eight models}: